WHAT TO DO IN TAURANGA

 Mount Maunganui summit is the most popular lookout point at just over 200 metres.
 Minden Lookout, approximately 13 km from the city centre offers a panoramic view of the entire Bay of Plenty from Wahaaari (White) Island volcanic activity to Tauranga and beyond.

-ART TRAILS & GALLERIES
+ART TRAILS & GALLERIES IN TAURANGA

 Tauranga Art Gallery Toi Tauranga